-Activities : Birding, Camping, Hiking, Kayaking
+Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins

-As you make the passage you have time to become acquainted with the ship and frequent the common areas that include the lounge, dining hall, library and lecture hall where you will meet your guides, ship’s crew and expedition staff.
+As the Expedition crosses the passage there will be time to become acquainted with the ship and frequent the common areas including the lounge, dining hall, library, and lecture hall where you'll meet your guides, ship’s crew, and expedition staff.

-This is what you've been waiting for - a chance to step foot on the Great White Continent!
-Over the next four days you will navigate southwards making stops in the South Shetland Islands then through the Bransfield Strait and to the Antarctic Peninsula.
+This is what you've all been waiting for: a chance to set foot on the Great White Continent!
+Over the next four days the Expedition will navigate southwards making stops in the South Shetland Islands then through the Bransfield Strait and on to the Antarctic Peninsula.

 Mandatory Travel Insurance:

-As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 USD and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
-Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
-We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+As a requirement of participation with this shipping company, all passengers must purchase travel insurance with a minimum medical, evacuation, and repatriation coverage of $200,000 and this insurance must cover personal injury and emergency medical expenses.
+Passengers must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
+Passengers are responsible for advising their insurer of the type of travel, destination(s), and activities included in their booking so that the insurer may provide appropriate coverage.
+It is the passenger's responsibility to ensure that they have sufficient coverage and comply with the terms of the applicable insurance plans.
+Other conditions may apply based on pre-existing conditions.
+ExpeditionTrips strongly recommends that all passengers also purchase comprehensive travel protection that includes cancellation, trip disruption, baggage and personal property.
+ExpeditionTrips can assist U.S. residents with travel protection options.